vorburger/s2i-java-example/README.md

 # s2i-java-example

-This example is intentionally NOT using Spring Boot, Vert.x or whatever other simple (non-containerized) Java server framework, but for clarify shows how to launch any Java application with a class with a main() method (using the Java built-in com.sun.net.httpserver.HttpServer; *JUST* for illustration of S2I).
+This S2I example is intentionally NOT using Spring Boot, Vert.x, Dropwizard, Wildfly Swarm or whatever other simple "fat JAR" (non-WAR/EAR) Java server framework, but for clarity simply uses the simplest possible Java server application with a main() class.
+You can easily apply this example to whatever standalone Java application you want to container-ize with S2I.
+(We're using the Java built-in com.sun.net.httpserver.HttpServer; *JUST* for illustration of S2I.)

 ## Local